ahaldane/Mi3-GPU/UserGuide.md

 ### Recommended Parameters for Protein Covariation Analysis

-This software has been used to infer models for a number of protein families by the authors, such as the SH3 family whose pre-processing is shown in the example directory.
+This software has been used to infer models for a number of protein families by the authors, such as the SH3 family whose pre-processing is shown in the examples directory.

 Usually, we use 262144 (2^18) walkers in a first round of inference minimization with 64 MCMC steps, with damping parameter 0.1, or occasionally 0.01 if there is little covariation.
 This first round typically greatly reduces the SSR and Ferr and makes X a larger negative value, particularly in the first 16 MCMC steps.
 An example first and second roung for HIV datasets is shown in the HIV example folder, and an example first round command for the SH3 Pfam family is shown in the SH3 example script.

 For pfam-like data, the X value has typically not yet levelled off in the first round, so we then run a second (or even third) round of inference starting from the final model of the first round.
 In these subsequent rounds, we often decrease the damping parameter to 0.01 or 0.001 (this changes the speed of inference but does not affect the final result), and increase the number of walkers to 2^19 or 2^20.
 This round is run until the X value levels off enough, often 64 or 128 MCMC steps.
 Finally, we often run one final round with 2^22 walkers for 4 MCMC steps to minimize finite-sampling error in the model marginals, to obtain a model with highly-statistically accurate marginals and very small residuals.

 We run many inferences on a system with four NVidia V100 GPUs.
 Fitting a model with L=232 and q=21 over multiple rounds as described here takes about 12-24 hours on this system, for models which equilibrate in 2048 MC steps per MCMC round.
 The fitting time depends on the regularization strength as this affects the ruggedness of the model and so the equilibration time.
 We find using l1 regularization strength 0.0002 typically limits equilibration to about 2048 MC steps per MCMC round with minimal bias.

+### MSA Preprocessing and Script Tutorial

+The example script `examples/SH3_preprocess/pre_process.sh` shows a series of commands which take the SH3 Pfam MSA and process it with pseudocounts and phylogenetic weighting to produce a bivariate file which can be used to infer a Potts model.

+This example script does the following, in order:

+    1. Downloads the Pfam family MSA `PF00018_full.txt`
+    2. Converts it to the file format used by Mi3-GPU (see below)
+    3. Filters out sequences or columns with too many gaps
+    4. Computes phylogenetic weights at 40% similarity threshold.
+    5. Computes weighted bivariate marginals for this data
+    6. Adds a "Jeffrey's" pseudocount to the marginals.

+The final file, `bim21Jeff.npy`, can now be used as input to the inference procedure as described above to produce a Potts model for the SH3 family based on the Pfam alignment.

 ### Recommended Hardware Setup